lawyerh/Reading_List/README.md

 This project was the first "full stack" react application of the course, and targeted:

     - Prop communication from parent/child components
-    - Displaying "Book" components based on JSON data returned from a server
+    - Displaying "Book" components based on JSON data returned from a local server
-    - Creating a simple development server for persitent data
+    - Creating a simple local development server for persitent data
     - CRUD operations
     - Introduction into contexts and hooks

+I have modified this project to include:

+    - Data fetching from Google Books API
+    - A view of your library with books sorted by their author
+    - SCSS styling
+    - Input validations
+    - Tracking of pages read including a progress bar

+The purpose of this project was to practice working on a more complex app rather than small coursework projects.

 ### `npm start`